New publication “Intersex: Stories and Statistics from Australia”

 We announce that the 2015 survey of people born with atypical sex characteristics has now been published.

 This survey was an independent research project led by Dr Tiffany Jones.
 The book has been peer reviewed and published by an academic publisher, Open Book Publishers.
 The strong team of co-authors includes a reference group of community representatives; researchers and academic experts in health and education, including experts in sexual and reproductive health, clinical research, women’s health and public health.
+The researcher comments in the Acknowledgements to the research:

 The report is available as a free PDF download.
 Paperback, hardback and e-book versions can also be purchased.
 We would like to thank Tiffany Jones, co-authors and reference group, survey participants, and the folks at Open Book Publishers.